sundials-codes/answers/README.md

 Within these directories, we create directories for different precisions, e.g. ``single`` or ``double``.

+## SUNDIALS CI

+The SUNDIALS GitHub Actions CI uses the answer files in [linux-ubuntu20.04-x86_64](./linux-ubuntu20.04-x86_64/).

 ## Procedure for adding new answers

-To add new answers, start by copying the relevant answers in https://github.com/sundials-codes/answers/tree/main/linux-ubuntu20.04-skylake_avx512/ to your new directory (following the naming scheme outlined above).
+To add new answers, start by copying the relevant answers in [linux-ubuntu20.04-x86_64](./linux-ubuntu20.04-x86_64/) to your new directory (following the naming scheme outlined above).

 Next Commit these files and open a PR to the "staging" branch.

-Once the PR is merged, you can generate your new answer files and overwrite the ones you copied from https://github.com/sundials-codes/answers/tree/main/linux-ubuntu20.04-skylake_avx512/.
+Once the PR is merged, you can generate your new answer files and overwrite the ones you copied from [linux-ubuntu20.04-x86_64](./linux-ubuntu20.04-x86_64/).

 Compare the diff and make sure it is reasonable, then commit.